Peacock (streaming service): Sports programming

 Peacock carries NBC Sports and Telemundo Deportes programming, including live events either in simulcast with NBC or Telemundo, or exclusive to the service.
 Many of the standalone subscription services offered under the NBC Sports Gold banner were merged into Peacock Premium shortly after its launch, including Premier League Pass, IndyCar Pass, Figure Skating Pass, Rugby Pass, Snow Pass, motocross and speed skating.

 In August 2020, Peacock launched NBC Sports on Peacock, a content hub featuring sports talk shows and radio simulcasts such as PFT Live with Mike Florio, The Dan Patrick Show and The Rich Eisen Show.
 In September 2020, NBC Sports on Peacock added Brother From Another, a sports and pop culture-themed show co-hosted by former ESPN reporter Michael Smith and sports writer Michael Holley.
 In the 2021 NFL season, the channel added an NFL studio show, Sunday Night Football Final, hosted by Kathryn Tappen and Chris Simms.
 Fantasy Football Happy Hour and Fantasy Football Pregame with Matthew Berry premiered for the 2022 season.

 In August 2023, EverPass Media signed a multi-year deal to distribute selected Peacock-exclusive sports programming to commercial establishments in the U.S. under the branding Peacock Sports Pass.

-In the days before the 2025 Major League Baseball season, the NBC Sports Regional Networks began to be offered through Peacock as an additional add-on to allow non-cable customers to watch in-market games for the Philadelphia Phillies, San Francisco Giants and the Athletics, in addition to NBA coverage of the Philadelphia 76ers, Boston Celtics, Golden State Warriors and Sacramento Kings.
+In the days before the 2025 Major League Baseball season, the NBC Sports Regional Networks began to be offered through Peacock as an add-on, allowing non-cable customers to watch in-market games for the Philadelphia Phillies, San Francisco Giants and the Athletics, in addition to NBA coverage of the Philadelphia 76ers, Boston Celtics, Golden State Warriors and Sacramento Kings.

-Notable sporting events carried or simulcast by Peacock include:
+Sporting events carried or simulcast by Peacock include: